yehuthi/israelid/README.md

 ### Inverse

-You can also compute which digit you need to add to an ID to make it valid with `::israelid_id_checksum_ascii`.
+You can also compute which digit you need to add to an ID to make it valid with `::israelid_control_complement` / `::israelid_control_complement_ascii`.